blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-hyperliquid/README.md

 ## Step 5: Let's verify the onchain response transaction

-Now, let's see the onchain response transaction on Base Explorer.
+Now, let's see the onchain response transaction on Hyperliquid Explorer.
 You can see the actual response content with the thinking process and the final answer.
 Everything is onchain and verifiable.

 https://hyperliquid.cloud.blockscout.com/tx/0x38e15c057cbe43d9f529042efa77276d2fe52077f7c1613804d5695976236f07